The Apprentice vs a real apprenticeship

 9. On The Apprentice there’s (almost) always only one winner because everyone else gets fired.
 IRL, you’ll usually be hired with other apprentices, unless you’re applying to a very small employer, and being fired is extremely rare.

 Even The Apprentice occasionally breaks its own rules.
 In 2017, Alan Sugar took the unusual step of choosing two winners – the only time in the show’s UK 15-year history that this has happened.
-IRL, however, many large companies run big apprenticeship schemes, hiring multiple apprentices – KPMG, for example, hires over 150 apprentices each year – which means that during the recruitment process you’re probably not going to be competing against everyone else for just one role.
+IRL, however, many large companies run big apprenticeship schemes, hiring multiple apprentices each year – you’re probably not going to be competing against everyone else for just one role.
 This also means that if you get an apprenticeship, you won’t miss out on the experience of making a group of new friends, as your peers at uni are likely doing.
 ‘There were around 80 people who started as apprentices at the same time as me, so I got to meet a lot of people around my age who were interested in the same things I was,’ says Shannon Lynch, a degree apprentice at Jaguar Land Rover.
 And if you make a mistake or find you need some extra help with a task during your apprenticeship?
 It’s highly, highly unlikely that you’ll find yourself in a boardroom surrounded by your peers with your boss pointing at you and shouting, ‘You’re fired!’
 Employers recognise that an apprenticeship is a learning experience and won’t expect you to know everything when you start.

 10. Finally, here’s something that being on The Apprentice and doing an apprenticeship have in common: both will look great on your CV!